Introduction to Medicare's Parts

 Medicare has four main parts – A, B, C and D.

-- Parts A and B are often referred to as "Original Medicare" or "Traditional Medicare."
+- Parts A and B are often referred to as "Original Medicare."
 This is a fee-for-service health plan operated by the federal government.

 - Part C is called a Medicare Advantage Plan or Medicare Health Plan.
-These plans are purchased through private insurance companies.
+These plans are purchased through private insurance companies approved by Medicare.

 - You also have the option of getting prescription drug (Part D) coverage and additional coverage called Medicare Supplement Insurance (Medigap).

-You must be enrolled in Parts A and B to sign up for Parts C or D.
+- You must be enrolled in Parts A and B to sign up for Part C or Part A and/or B to sign up for Part D.